meganesu/personal-site-v2/src/blog/gatsby-rss-feed/gatsby-rss-feed.md

 Next, configure the additional options that `gatsby-plugin-feed` needs to generate your RSS feed.
 Your `options` object should have the following fields:

 * `query` - The GraphQL query for pulling in data that should be shared across all the RSS feeds generated.
     * By default, this will pull in the data from `siteMetadata`.
+It's still a good idea to configure the query yourself, so that it's explicit.
 * `feeds` - An array of feed objects (described below).
     * Unless you want to have separate RSS feeds for different kinds of content, you'll probably only need one feed object in this array.